CIM Impact Report

 Greening Australia Partnership – New Investment

-Greening Australia and CIM team at O'Kiltabie, a CIM financed site for biodiverse carbon farming SA
+Greening Australia and CIM team at Pollies Plain, a new site for biodiverse carbon farming, SA

-In January 2025, CIM made its second biodiverse environmental planting investment alongside environmental not-for-profit Greening Australia.
-CIM provided financing for the purchase of a 3,313-hectare property in South Australia for a property named “O’Kiltabie.”
-Greening Australia plans to plant ~900,000 native trees and shrubs on the property over 2026/27.
+In June 2026, CIM made its third biodiverse environmental planting investment alongside Greening Australia via the Qantas mandate.
+Qantas provided financing for the purchase of an 1,800-hectare property in South Australia named “Pollies Plain”.
+Greening Australia plants to plant ~640,000 native trees and shrubs on the property in 2028.

-This investment builds on Greening Australia and CIM’s first project together – Caddigat Road – which was financed in 2024.
-In late October 2024, CIM invited investors to visit the property and meet the Greening Australia team.
+This investment builds on Greening Australia and CIM’s first project together – Nyadinang Najung – which was financed in 2024.
+In late October 2025, CIM invited investors to visit the property and meet the Greening Australia team.
 See via this link a video that provides an overview of the project and showcases the property that will be restored under the partnership.

 Footnote 1: These assets are acquired by our not-for-profit Impact Partners using funding provided by CIM’s managed funds.
 Our financing is structured using secured financing arrangements designed such that our financing is repaid over the investment period and the assets will remain with our Impact Partners thereafter.
 In the event the investment does not proceed as anticipated (for example, in a default scenario), there may be circumstances where the assets are transferred to other parties or financiers and CIM is unable to control the ongoing use of the assets.
 Further, while the intention is that Impact Partners will continue to use the assets for the same purposes following the investment period, CIM cannot control the use of the assets following its exit of the investment.